hyprcommunity/hyprdm/README.md

 cmake ../
 ```

+The GUI interfaces are developed by HyprCommunity.
+Narval interfaces are distributed under the BSD3 "Claude" license.
+The interface includes various features, but it's currently under development and will be available soon.
 Hyproman interface:
 <img src="/interfaces-examples/Hyproman.png" alt="HyprlandDM" width="400" height="400"/>

-The GUI interfaces are developed by HyprCommunity.
-The Hyproman and Narval interfaces are distributed under the BSD3 "Claude" license.
-The interface includes various features, but it's currently under development and will be available soon.